 There are ample high-quality tools to support your store once you use Shopify, for example:

-Running an online store with Shopify isn't just simple, it's fun too.
-You get customizable features such as logos, brand colours, and fonts for your checkout.
-You can do drop-shipping, offer downloads, and sell whatever your heart desires.
+Running an online store with Shopify isn't just simple, it's actually fun too.
+You get customizable features such as logos, brand colours and fonts for your checkout.
+You can do drop-shipping, offer downloads and sell whatever your heart desires.
 Shopify offers various pricing tiers, with basic pricing plans starting at $29.
-For companies or any digital marketing executives that want to get into e-commerce, Shopify might be the best place for you to start.
+For companies or any digital marketing executives who want to get into eCommerce, Shopify might be the best place for you to start.

-But you may have some kinks to work around.
-For one, it doesn't have a mobile app nor does it have the most straightforward user interface to navigate.
-However, you can start selling as soon as you create your store and track how well your products are doing with the platform's analytics report.
-These reports include a store overview, real-time reports, customer reports, abandoned cart reports, and merchandising reports.
-You can get over 40 payments processing options with no transaction fees attached.
+You can start selling as soon as you create your store and track how well your products are doing with the platform's analytics report.
+These reports include a store overview, real-time reports, customer reports, abandoned cart reports and merchandising reports.
+You can get over 40 payment processing options with no transaction fees attached.
 You also get full control over the URL format, and there are many templates.

 If you specialize in business or technology, this is a great way to build your business from the ground up.

 Application options are wide-ranging.
-You can displays your business's Instagram feed on your homepage while also adding a Frequently Asked Questions (FAQs) section to let customers comment on the store or product features.
-It has a drag-and-drop setup much like Wix so you can create your store quickly while following your theme's guidelines.
+You can display your business's Instagram feed on your homepage while also adding a Frequently Asked Questions (FAQs) section to let customers comment on the store or product features.
+It has a drag-and-drop set-up much like Wix, so you can create your store quickly while following your theme's guidelines.

 This platform is a cloud-based, hosted option that has been in existence since 1999, processing more than $28 billion in sales during that span.

 You can create customer accounts, which permit you to store customer details in the safest possible fashion and make shopping experiences hassle-free.
-As a drag-and-drop website builder with in-page editing, Volusion offers a comprehensive site search feature as well as e-commerce and product management tools like rich text product descriptions, native fulfillment options, and subscription or loyalty options.
-It integrates with many payment providers such as PayPal, Stripe, and Apple Pay.
+As a drag-and-drop website builder with in-page editing, Volusion offers a comprehensive site search feature as well as eCommerce and product management tools such as rich text product descriptions, native fulfillment options, and subscription or loyalty options.
+It integrates with many payment providers such as PayPal, Stripe and Apple Pay.

 Facebook stores can be linked to a Volusion website to promote multi-channel integration.
 It supports marketplaces such as Amazon and eBay, helping website owners maximize their online presence while better gauging clientele.
 The downside is that you cannot sell digital products using this platform or use blogging tools to sell your products or services better.

-Volusion is more fitting if you run a starter store or a small to medium-sized business.
-Plans are based on set bandwidth limits, and you will have to pay for an SSL certificate for added security.
-But if those are costs you're willing to pay, give it a try.
+Volusion is more suitable if you run a starter store or a small to medium-sized business.
+Plans are based on set bandwidth limits, and you will have to pay for an SSL certificate for added security - but if those are costs you're willing to pay, give it a try.